 Landing pages can be:

-- Embedded on your site or hosted by Real Magnet and promoted through SEO (Search Engine Optimization), as described in Section 3: Configure Landing Page Hosting.
+- Embedded on your site or hosted by Higher Logic and promoted through SEO (Search Engine Optimization), as described in Section 3: Configure Landing Page Hosting.

 - Configured to take actions after a landing page is submitted, as described in Section 4: Define Post Submission Actions.